Please note: this guide applies to webpages which use the “classic editor”.

 Adding an image in the website editor:

 - Firstly, if you have a large image, resize it on your computer, before it’s uploaded to your website.
 Large image files (e.g. straight from a digital camera) may be several megabytes in size and can increase the loading time of your webpages for visitors.

 - Click the “Add Media” button:

-- Ensure the “Upload Files” tab is displayed, then either drag and drop the image file from your computer into the screen, or click the “Select Files” button.
+- A dialogue will open.
+Ensure the “Upload Files” tab is displayed (as indicated below), then either drag and drop the image file from your computer into the screen, or click the “Select Files” button.

 - Your image will upload within a few seconds.

 - On the right-hand side of the dialogue, the screen will look similar to this:

-- Under the “Attachment Display Settings” box, we normally recommend:
+- Under the “Attachment Display Settings” box, we normally recommend the following settings: